liquidprompt/liquidprompt/docs/functions/data.rst

 .. function:: _lp_wifi_signal_strength() -> var:lp_wifi_signal_strength

    Returns ``true`` if the lowest wireless signal strength is lower than the threshold.
-Returns the lowest strength in DB.
+Returns the lowest strength percentage.

    If the threshold is not surpassed, the lowest signal strength is still returned.